Dear visitors of the AWMB website!

-In order for us to be able to process your request according to the rights outlined above and in order to ensure that your personal data is not passed on to a third party, please identify yourself clearly in your request and include a short description of the scope to which you exercise your rights as outlined above.
+In order for us to be able to process your request in accordance with the rights set out above, and to ensure that your personal data is not passed on to an unauthorised third party, please identify yourself clearly in your request and include a description of the extent to which you wish to assert your rights as a data subject, as listed above.

-Should you already have agreed to having personal data in the AWBM processed, you may find the content of this declaration of consent here:
+Should you already have consented to having your personal data processed by the AWMB, you can find the content of this declaration of consent here:

-We reserve the right to adapt the information in these data protection notices according to changes in the legislation or legal rulings without prior notice.
-You should, therefore, view the data protection notices on a regular basis in order to be informed of the latest version.
+We reserve the right to modify the information contained in these data protection notices to reflect changes in legislation or legal rulings, without prior notice.
+Therefore, you should view the data protection notices on a regular basis to keep up to date with the latest information.